 Here is another one for those who have coffee running through their veins.
 Tanamera Coffee knows their coffee and hardcore coffee zealots won’t be disappointed.

-6. Workspace Espresso Bar
+6. Workspace Espresso Bar (closed)

 As a refuge for the hardworking millennial, Workspace Espresso Bar is where you’ll want to be.
 The good people here, just like Tanamera Coffee, are well versed with the magical coffee bean.